What makes a bad bankruptcy client? Failure to follow the rules.

 “Neither,” is the reply.
 The explanation is that the debtor transferred the house to a spouse a year ago.
 “For love and affection and care in my old age” is the answer to an inquiry on payment received for that transfer.

 “This is a problem,” says the attorney.
 After some investigation, the attorney adds: “Your spouse already owned half of the house, and your share of the equity isn’t much more than the amount of your homestead exemption.
 You didn’t need to do that to keep your house.”

-There is a nasty downside to bankruptcy filing.
+There is a nasty downside to a bankruptcy filing.
 It’s called “insider preferences.”

 Here’s what that means: if a debtor makes a payment to a family member or other insider on a pre-existing debt within one year before the bankruptcy filing, that payment can be clawed back into the bankruptcy estate.
 Defenses may exist, but a clawback is a real risk.

-So, a debtor needs to do an insider preference analysis before filing bankruptcy.
-That means looking back over the prior year to see if any payments or other transfers, of any type, were made to insiders on a pre-existing debt.
+So, a debtor needs to do an insider preference analysis before filing for bankruptcy.
+That means looking back over the prior year to see if any payments or other transfers of any type were made to insiders on pre-existing debt.
 If any such payments were made, those need to be disclosed to the attorney so the attorney can plan for and adapt strategies and tactics to deal with that issue.

 So, a failure to do an insider preference analysis before filing bankruptcy is one more way to be a bad bankruptcy client.

 Being or becoming a bad bankruptcy client usually has something to do with failing to provide adequate information to the attorney.
 That prevents the attorney from providing full and effective representation to and for the benefit of the bankruptcy debtor.
 And criminal prosecution is an extreme result that could follow.

 Avoiding such failings, and being a good bankruptcy client, is something every bankruptcy debtor should strive to do.